 - How can the organization and format of the page most clearly communicate the tasks important to users?

-- How can the visuals on the page best support and enhance the copy?
+- How can the page’s visuals best support and enhance the copy?

 - Where will users want to go, or what will they want to do, after consuming this page?

-Step 4: Refine and Shape Your Content Ideas
+Step 4: Shape and Refine Your Content Ideas

 Following your brainstorm, the next step is to start giving definition to your ideas.
 At this point, pause for a quick reality check: What are the existing styles, page templates, or content components available for your website?
-If you’re creating a special campaign or a microsite, you may have permission to try new content formats or styles in pursuit of your optimal user experience; but if not, you’ll need to work within the guidelines and restrictions of your site’s content management system.
+If you’re creating a special campaign or a microsite, you may have permission to try new content formats or styles in pursuit of your optimal user experience.
+But if not, you’ll need to work within the guidelines and restrictions of your site’s content management system for content model creation.
 Review the existing inventory of available building blocks for the page: heroes and features, copy blocks, images, videos, FAQs, CTAs, etc.

 Key questions to ask when refining your ideas: